 Cruz Connect focuses on bringing a large number of services and

 resources together in the same place at the same time.
-Hundreds of

 St. Stephens Senior Housing